feast-survey/feast-survey.github.io/_pages/home.md

     * By mapping the morphological and temporal evolution of H II regions and photodissociation regions (PDRs) with both HST and JWST, FEAST unveils the embedded and obscured phases of star formation where stellar feedback is playing an active role in shaping the star-forming complex.
 * Calibrate next-generation models
     * The rich dataset from FEAST provides important benchmarks for self-consistent models of stellar, gas and dust emission, helping to interpret observations of star formation in galaxies across cosmic time.
+* Discover the history of galaxies
+    * Our resolved field stars provide unprecedented key information on the evolution of the target galaxies, on the evolution and production of important stellar evolutionary phases (e.g. AGBs and their dust production), and on the similarities (or differences, if any) between cluster and field star formation.

 ### Why FEAST matters
 As Spitzer was transformative for our understanding of star formation in the Milky Way, JWST-FEAST will be the breakthrough for extragalactic star formation and stellar feedback studies.
 By extending our reach beyond the local backyard, FEAST sets the foundation for a deeper understanding of how stars, clusters and galaxies evolve.